kersorianek/mon-portfolio/_posts/2019-04-20-BPMN-Basic-Guidelines-for-Business-Analysis.md

-### Service Task
+## Service Task
 A Service Task is a Task that uses a Web service, an automated application, or other kinds of service in completing the task.

-### Send Task
+## Send Task
 A Send Task is represents a task that sends a Message to another pool.
 The Task is completed once the Message has been sent.

-### Receive Task
+## Receive Task
 A Receive Task indicates that the process has to wait for a message to arrive in order to continue.
 The Task is completed once the message has received.

-### User Task
+## User Task
 A User Task represents that a human performer performs the Task with the use of a software application.

-### Manual Task
+## Manual Task
 A Manual Task is a Task that is performed without the aid of any business process execution engine or any application.

-### Business Rule Task
+## Business Rule Task
 Business Rule Task is newly added in BPMN 2.0.
 It provides a mechanism for a process to provide input to a Business Rules Engine and then obtain the output provided by the Business Rules Engine.

-### Script Task
+## Script Task
 A Script Task is executed by a business process engine.
 The task defines a script that the engine can interpret.
 When the task begin, the engine will execute the script.
 The Task will be completed when the script is completed.

-### BPMN Sub-Processes
+## BPMN Sub-Processes
 In BPMN, a sub-process is a compound activity that represents a collection of other tasks and sub-processes.
 Generally, we create BPMN diagrams to communicate processes with others.
 To facilitate effective communications, we really do not want to make a business process diagram too complex.
 By using sub-processes, you can split a complex process into multiple levels, which allows you to focus on a particular area in a single process diagram.

-### Loop
+## Loop
-Multi-instance
 A Sub-Process with Multi-Instance marker indicates that the sub-process can run with other identical sub-processes simultaneously.

-### BPMN Call Activities
+## BPMN Call Activities
 A BPMN Call Activity references an Activity defined in a process that is external to the current process definition.
 It allows you to create a reusable process definition that can be reused in multiple other process definitions.

 # How to implement BPMN in your next project

+BPMN provides a standardized visual language for modeling business processes, enabling organizations to streamline operations, improve efficiency, and drive business success.
 If you want to implement BPMN in your next project, here are some steps to follow:

-## Identify the process you want to model:
-Start by identifying a process or workflow that you want to model using BPMN.
-This could be a new process that you're designing or an existing process that you want to improve.

-## Create a BPMN diagram:
-Once you've identified the process you want to model, create a BPMN diagram that represents it.
-Use the basic elements we discussed earlier (activities, gateways, events, and flows) to create a clear and easy-to-understand diagram.
+## Understand Your Project Goals and Scope:
+Before diving into BPMN implementation, clearly define your project goals, objectives, and scope.
+Identify the specific processes or areas you want to improve, streamline, or automate using BPMN.
+This will ensure that your efforts are targeted and aligned with your project's overall objectives.

+# Identify Key Stakeholders and Collaborate:
+Engage with key stakeholders, including process owners, subject matter experts, and IT professionals.
+Collaborate to gain a deep understanding of the existing processes, pain points, and improvement opportunities.
+This collaboration ensures that all perspectives are considered, and the implemented BPMN models accurately reflect the needs of the organization.

-## Analyze the diagram:
+## Map and Analyze Existing Processes:
-Once you've created your diagram, analyze it to identify areas where the process can be improved or streamlined.
+Analyze the existing processes to identify inefficiencies, bottlenecks, and areas for improvement.
+Use BPMN notation to map the processes visually, capturing activities, decision points, and information flows.
+This mapping exercise provides a clear understanding of the current state and forms a foundation for process optimization.

-## Implement changes:
+## Design and Implement BPMN Models:

-Based on your analysis, implement changes to the process to make it more efficient or effective.

-Communicate the changes: Inform and confirm this changes with project stakeholder
+Based on the analysis, design BPMN models that represent the optimized processes.
+Use BPMN elements such as tasks, events, gateways, and flows to depict the desired sequence, decision points, and interactions.
+Leverage BPMN modeling tools for creating accurate and visually appealing models.

+## Test and Validate the BPMN Models:
+Thoroughly test and validate the BPMN models to ensure they accurately represent the desired processes.
+Conduct simulations, walkthroughs, and user acceptance testing to identify any gaps or issues.
+Address feedback and make necessary adjustments to improve the models.

+By following these steps and leveraging BPMN's visual language, you can effectively model, optimize, and automate your processes, leading to improved efficiency, streamlined operations, and project success.
+Start implementing BPMN today and unlock the full potential of your business processes.

 **[⬆ back to top](#the-importance-of-quality-assurance)**